Apple nutrition facts: Health benefits of this amazing fruit

 Apples have amazing nutritional benefits and adding this fruit to your daily diet can give you an overall health boost.
 Read on to know more.

-Written by Jahnavi Sarma |Published : February 27, 2020 1:54 PM IST
+Written By: Jahnavi Sarma | Published : February 27, 2020 1:54 PM IST

 Native to Central Asia, apples are loaded with fiber, vitamin C and powerful antioxidants.
 You can have them raw or cooked.
 Either way, they are a delicious and healthy addition to your diet.
 They keep you full for longer and are low in calories as well as glycemic index (GI).
 A research at the University of Illinois at Urbana-Champaign says that apples can reduce the inflammation associated with obesity-related diseases and strengthen the immune system.
 There are many such studies that talk about the many benefits of adding his fruit a part of your daily diet.
 Another study at the University of Otago says that